cyrilletuzi/angular-async-local-storage/README.md

 ```

 Be sure to be compatible with Universal by checking the current platform before using any browser-specific API.

-### Extend JSON Validator

-You can also extend the JSON validator, but if you do so, please contribute so everyone can enjoy.

 ## Changelog